mtv47/xplore-docker-stack_rework/ERC_SC_Drill_new_v2/docker_humble_desktop/README.md

 # Docker Humble Desktop - Development Environment

-This folder contains the Docker configuration for the **development environment** of the ERC Science Drill system.
+This folder contains the Docker Compose configuration for the **development environment** of the ERC Science Drill system.
 This setup is designed for desktop development, testing, and debugging with full GUI support and hardware access.

 ## Overview